Calibrating multi-dimensional complex ODE from noisy data via deep neural networks: Introduction

-at discrete time points $0\le t_{j1} < t_{j2} < \ldots < t_{jn_j}\leq 1$ for each component $j$, $j=1, \ldots, d$, where $\epsilon_{ji} \sim N(0, \sigma_j^2)$ represents the measurement error at time $t_{ji}$.
-The data observed for each component are allowed to be from different time stamps which might not be equally spaced, thereby, yielding different sample sizes $n_j$ for different components.
-The statistical task is to estimate the multi-dimensional nonlinear function $\bbf_0$ in \eqref{higherordereq} using the observed noisy data $\bm{y}_1, \ldots, \bm{y}_d$, where $\bm{y}_j = (y_{j1}, \ldots,y_{jn_j})^\top$.
-To achieve this, we propose a two-stage procedure for estimating $\bbf_0$ nonparametrically.
-In Stage 1, we use kernel estimation to filter out the noisy in $\{\bm{y}_1, \ldots, \bm{y}_d\}$ and obtain $\widehat{\bm{x}}(t)$ and its high order derivative $\widehat{\bm{x}}^{(j)}(t)$, $j=1, 2, \ldots, \nu$, which will be shown to be consistent for $\bm{x}(t)$ and $\widehat{\bm{x}}^{(j)}(t)$, respectively (see Section \ref{sec.kernel}).
-In Stage 2, we adopt a ReLU feedforward neural network to approximate $\widehat{\bm{x}}^{(\nu)}(t)$ (See Section \ref{sec.relu}).
-By assuming that the function $\bbf_0(\cdot)$ enjoys a general modular structure with each modular component involving only a few input variables, we establish the consistency of the ReLU feedforward neural network estimator and derive its convergence rate.
-In particular, we prove that the rate is not subject to the dimension of ODE system, but depends solely on the length and width of the neural network $\hat{\bbf}(\cdot)$ and the smoothness of the function $\bbf_0(\cdot)$.
-As such, our method is computationally more tractable than conventional nonparametric methods.
+In general, it is computationally cumbersome to estimate $\bbf_0$ via conventional nonparametric techniques.
+To avoid this, we utilize deep neural networks and propose a two-stage nonparametric estimation procedure.
+In Stage 1, we use kernel approach to filter out the noise in $\{\bm{y}_1, \ldots, \bm{y}_d\}$ and obtain consistent estimators of $\bm{x}(t)$ and its high order derivatives $\bm{x}^{(j)}(t)$, denoted by $\widehat{\bm{x}}(t)$ and $\widehat{\bm{x}}^{(j)}(t)$, $j=1, 2, \ldots, \nu$, respectively (see Section \ref{sec.kernel}).
+In Stage 2, we adopt a ReLU feedforward neural network to approximate $\widehat{\bm{x}}^{(\nu)}(t)$.
+By assuming that the function $\bbf_0(\cdot)$ enjoys a general modular structure with each modular component involving only a few input variables, we establish the consistency of the rectified linear unit (ReLU) feedforward neural network estimator and derive its convergence rate.
+In particular, we show that the rate is not subject to the dimension of the ODE system, but depends solely on the length and width of the neural network $\hat{\bbf}(\cdot)$ and the smoothness of the function $\bbf_0(\cdot)$ (See Section \ref{sec.relu}).
+As pointed out by \cite{hartford2017deep}, DNN is more computationally tractable than conventional nonparametric methods such as spline methods in the scenarios with high-dimensional features.